rachelhyeon/collocation-analysis/collocation_analysis.md

 *19* and *21*, and the second set of albums, albums *25* and *30*, and conducting log-likelihood test between the two subcorpora and reporting effect sizes using log ratio.
-The reason behind choosing *love* was that it was the most frequent noun and verb in the corpus of her lyrics, and the topic of love tends to be a popular theme in most pop songs, so we can see the similarities or differences between how Adele expresses the concept of *love*.
-The reason behind choosing *you* over *i*, which was the most frequent word and pronoun, was that I wanted to examine how the feelings she had for her subject of desire changed or remained the same over time.
+The reason behind choosing *love* was that it was the most frequent noun and verb in the corpus of her lyrics.
+Also, the topic of love tends to be a popular theme in most pop songs, so we can see the similarities or differences between how Adele expresses the concept of *love* in her albums.
+The reason behind choosing *you* over *i*, which was the most frequent word and pronoun, was that we wanted to examine how the feelings she had for her subject of desire changed or remained the same over time.
 Log-likelihood (LL) will uncover the differences between the two subcorpora and report whether the differences between the two